The New England Journal of Medicine December 19, 2019

-Isabelle Ray-Coquard, Alexandra Leary, Sandro Pignata, et al.
+Isabelle Ray-Coquard, Patricia Pautier, Sandro Pignata, Philipp Harter et al.

 Bottom Line

-In patients with newly diagnosed advanced ovarian cancer who responded to first-line platinum-based chemotherapy plus bevacizumab, the addition of maintenance olaparib significantly improved overall survival specifically in those with homologous recombination deficiency (HRD)-positive tumors.
+In women with newly diagnosed advanced ovarian cancer who had a response to first-line platinum-based chemotherapy plus bevacizumab, the addition of maintenance olaparib significantly prolonged progression-free survival, particularly in those with HRD-positive tumors.

 Key Findings